dagraham/etm-tk/etmTk/help/ATKEYS.md

 A time period string such as `1d2h` (1 day 2 hours).
 For an action, this would be the elapsed time.
 For a task, this could be an estimate of the time required for completion.
 For an event, this would be the duration.
 The ending time of the event would be this much later than the starting datetime.

+Tip.
+Need to determine the appropriate value for `@e` for a flight when you have the departure and arrival datetimes but the timezones are different?
+The date calculator (shortcut F5) will accept timezone information so that, e.g., entering the arrival time minus the departure time

+    4/20 6:15p US/Central - 4/20 4:50p Asia/Shanghai

+into the calculator would give

+    14h25m

+as the flight time.

 ## @f done[; due]

 Datetimes; tasks, delegated tasks and task groups only.
 When a task is completed an `@f done` entry is added to the task.
 When the task has a due date, `; due` is appended to the entry.
 Similarly, when a job from a task group is completed in etm,  an `&f done` or `&f done; due` entry is appended to the job and it is removed from the list of prerequisites for the other jobs.
 In both cases `done` is the completion datetime and `due`, if added, is the datetime that the task or job was due.
 The completed task or job is shown as finished on the completion date.
 When the last job in a task group is finished an `@f done` or `@f done; due` entry is added to the task group itself reflecting the datetime that the last job was done and, if the task group is repeating, the `&f` entries are removed from the individual jobs.